ARM-software/CMSIS-View/Doxygen/src/examples.md

 \page scvd_evt_stat SCVD Event Statistics

 This example project shows how to use start/stop events with the Event Recorder.
-For further details refer to \ref es_use.

 The start/stop events allow to measure execution times with different slots (0 - 15) in four different groups (A - D).
 The call to 'EventStart' starts a timer slot; the call to 'EventStop' stops the related timer.
 A call to EventStop with slot 15